-The health benefits of a vegetarian diet are impressive.
+The health benefits of a vegan diet are impressive.
 Dr. T. Colin Campbell, nutritional researcher at Cornell University and director of the largest epidemiological study in history, says, “The vast majority of all cancers, cardiovascular diseases, and other forms of degenerative illness can be prevented simply by adopting a plant-based diet.”

 The American Dietetic Association, the nation’s largest organization of nutrition professionals, states that vegetarians have lower rates of heart disease, cancer, diabetes, obesity, and other health problems.
-By adopting a nutritious vegan diet, you will likely lose unwanted weight, have more energy, and dramatically lower your risk of various diseases.
+By adopting a nutritious plant-based diet, you will likely lose unwanted weight, have more energy, and dramatically lower your risk of various diseases.
 Here are a few pointers on how to maximize the benefits:

 - Eat a variety of “whole foods,” with plenty of beans, nuts, whole grains, fruits, and vegetables.